 Wealth Transfer Planning

-Wealth transfer planning involves structuring gifts or bequests of assets to beneficiaries to minimize gift and estate taxes while achieving numerous important non-tax objectives.
+Wealth transfer planning, a form of estate planning, involves structuring gifts or bequests of assets to beneficiaries to minimize gift and estate taxes while achieving numerous important non-tax objectives.
 The current unified gift and estate tax exemption for each individual is $11,580,000 ($10,000,000 as indexed for inflation).

 However, this amount is scheduled to decrease to approximately $6,000,000 or so on January 1, 2026 ($5,000,000 as indexed for inflation), or perhaps sooner if the exemption amount is changed before then.
 If this higher exemption amount is not utilized before the decrease, it may be lost.